Modular Serre Correspondence via stable pairs: Some examples on

 Indeed, there are no other walls other than the collapsing wall.
-This is because wall in $(0, W_{\emptyset})$ is defined by $(\cali_A(k),1)\hookrightarrow(E(1), 1)$ for some one-dimensional scheme $A$ and $k\geq 1$.
-One computes directly that the corresponding critical value for this wall is $\delta=P_t(E(1))-2P_t(\cali(A)(k))$, which is negative for all $k\geq 1$.
+This is because a wall in $(0, W_{\emptyset})$ is defined by $(\cali_A(k),1)\hookrightarrow(E(1), 1)$ for some one-dimensional scheme $A\subset \p3$ and $k\geq 1$.
+One computes directly that the corresponding critical value for this wall is $\delta=P_{E(1)}(t)-2P_{\cali_A(k)}(t)$, which is negative for all $k\geq 1$.
 Hence, there are no walls in group $k$ ($k\geq 1$), which means that the collapsing wall is the unique wall.
-One also see this fact from Lemma \ref{Lem:1wallleft}.
-Let $W_1>0$ be the smallest wall.
-Then, the sheaf $E$ in a $\delta-$stable pair $(E(1), s)$ ($\delta\in (0, W_1)$) is Gieseker semistable.
-Lemma \ref{sheaf to line} implies that $E$ is reflexive.
-Moreover, Lemma \ref{Lem:1wallleft} shows that the first wall from the left is defined by $(\calo_{\p3}, \mathbf{1})\hookrightarrow (E(1), 1)$, which coincides with the collapsing wall.
-This shows that the collapsing wall is the unique wall for $v_1$.
+One also sees this fact from Proposition \ref{Lem:1wallleft}.
+Let $W_G>0$ be the smallest wall.
+Then, the sheaf $E$ in a $\delta$-stable pair $(E(1), s)$ ($\delta\in (0, W_G)$) is Gieseker semistable.
+Proposition \ref{sheaf to line} implies that $E$ is reflexive.
+Moreover, Proposition \ref{Lem:1wallleft} shows that the first wall from the left is defined by $(\calo_{\p3}, \mathbf{1})\hookrightarrow (E(1), 1)$, which coincides with the collapsing wall.
+This shows that the collapsing wall is the unique wall for $v(1)$.

-\subsubsection{Interpretation of the moduli space of stable pairs.}
+\subsubsection{Interpretation of the moduli space of stable pairs}

-We show below that the moduli space of pairs $\cals^{\delta}_{\p3}$ ($\delta\in (0, W_1)$) is the flag variety $\mathcal{F}:=\{P\in \p1 \subset \p3\}$, where $P\in \mathbb{P}^1$ is a point.
+We show below that the moduli space of pairs $\cals^{\delta}_{\p3}$ ($\delta\in (0, W_{\emptyset})$) is the flag variety $\mathcal{F}:=\{P\in \p1 \subset \p3\}$, where $P\in \mathbb{P}^1$ is a point.